vvssgowtham/hva_hackathon/README.md

 NewsAPI Website

-Welcome to the NewsAPI Website, a responsive web application that displays top news articles from India.
-This project demonstrates a clean and modern UI built with HTML, CSS, and JavaScript(Still to be implemented ), allowing users to search for news and explore various articles.
+Welcome to the NewsAPI Website, a web application that displays top news articles from India.
+This project demonstrates a clean UI built with HTML, CSS, and JavaScript(Still to be implemented ), allowing users to search for news and explore various articles.

 Table of Contents